BenjaminGor/Latex_Notes_Tutorial/README.md

 Again, feel free to open an issue if you have any problems or suggestions about the book!
 This book will be regularly updated!
+To do:
+Add a subsection for setting up an appendix.

 <h2>Table of Contents</h2>